What does an NHS Ambassador do?

 What support will I receive?

 Upon registering, you will receive a welcome email and volunteer handbook providing you with further support.
 You will also be able to log back in to Inspiring the Future platform at any point to access their library of helpful guides and optionable training webinars.
-Health Education England and the NHS will have more details that you can direct students and teachers to, as well as the Step into the NHS website which has plenty of useful careers resources.
+NHS England will have more details that you can direct students and teachers to, as well as the Step into the NHS website which has plenty of useful careers resources.

 How often will I have to work as an Ambassador?